 IAN was first envisioned by Dr. Paul Law.
 The father of a child with autism, he found the sluggish pace of autism research intolerable.
 His idea was to make it easier for many researchers to use the same vast pool of data, and to help them find the participants they needed for their studies so that more autism research could be done faster.

 Now IAN is a reality.
-17,000 individuals are registered to take part, and researchers are applying to use the IAN data and recruit subjects.
-What's more, the first research paper based on IAN data has been published.
+In 2007, 17,000 individuals were registered to take part; as for 2015, that number has risen to more than 50,000 people.
+Researchers have been applying to use the IAN data and recruit subjects.
+What's more, research papers based on IAN data have been published.